thomasceglie/JEU-JS-G16/README.md

 ##### `createElement`

 Create an element and insert it into the document.
 The function returns the created element.
+If the param obstacle is set to true, no elements will be allowed to move through it.

 ```
 var element = oxo.elements.createElement({
   type: 'div', // optional
   class: 'my-element' // optional,
+  obstacle: true, // optional,
   styles: { // optional
     transform: 'translate(50px, 50px)
   },